btqdesign/axity-v1/wp-content/plugins/wp-image-zoooom/readme.txt

 Yes

 = If I have Visual Composer installed, how do I apply the zoom? = You can apply the zoom on the Single Image element from Visual Composer.
-See the following [screenshot](https://ps.w.org/wp-image-zoooom/trunk/screenshot-7.jpg).
+See the following [screenshot](https://ps.w.org/wp-image-zoooom/assets/screenshot-7.jpg).

+= The zoom will show up only on the first image on my WooCommerce gallery = The zoom should work fine with all the images on the default WooCommerce gallery, but some themes replace entirely the gallery with a [Owl Carousel](https://owlcarousel2.github.io/OwlCarousel2/) or a another gallery/carousel/slider.
+Note that this plugin doesn't change the gallery, it only tries to add a zoom to the present gallery and we cannot guarantee compatibility with each gallery/carousel/slider implementation out there.

 = It displays the zoom lens, but the picture is not enlarged = In order for the zoom to work you have to upload a bigger picture than the one presented on the website.
 For more control over the zoom level you can try upgrading to the PRO version.
 There you can set the zoom level to 2x or 3x the size of the presented picture.